Community Legal Services

 - Public legal education

-- Attend a client meeting as a note taker
+- Attend client meetings as a note taker

-- Attend a meeting with a Review Counsel
+- Attend meetings with a Review Counsel & Team Leaders

-Upon completion, Associate Caseworkers receive a Certification of Completion from CLS.
 To be selected as an Associate Caseworker, first year students must go through an application process in early September.
-Approximately 25 first year students will be selected.
+Twenty first year students will be selected, (ten for each term).
 Watch for more details!

 Dispute Resolution Centre